JakubSzwedowicz/SaOP/README.md

 ## List 3

 **J1** - Given two dates 'date1' and 'date2' in a format dd/mm/yyyy, make use of correct utilities:

-	a) Input and save date If it's in a good format.
+	a) Input and save the date if it's in good format.
 	b) Is 'date1' before 'date2'?
 	c) Is given year a leaping year?
 	d) How many days does the month of a date has?